 What We Like About Vangoa 3L3R Tuning Pegs

 Great for guitarists that are just starting to learn to play.
-If you like to make your own cigar box guitars you can use these pegs and they will work perfectly.
+If you like to make your own cigar box guitars you can use these ones and they will work perfectly.
 You won’t have any trouble installing them yourself either.

 What We Don’t Like About Vangoa 3L3R Tuning Pegs